roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  "Now listen carefully, puppy-girl.
 There are lots of people who want to look after such a lovely pet, for a couple of days, so they will offer money for the privilege.
 You must behave yourself and not let me down.
 Don't whine or make a fuss, just like when we go to a club.
 I'll be watching out for you.
 This is all just another game for puppy-girl to enjoy, so don't worry your silly little head over it.
 OK?
 Just do as you are told, behave yourself, make me proud of you," Miranda firmly warned her.

  "Yes mistress," Geraldine replied, in a yappy little voice.
-Report_Story #2